DataDog/hiring-engineers/answers.md

   Bonus points: Make it a multi-alert by host so that you won't have to recreate it if your infrastructure scales up.
 	Setting a multi-alert on edit monitor view.

+		Timeboard allows automatically collect time-syncronized metrics and event.
+Screenboard does not need to sync time.
+It enables layout whatever you like.

 ![ScreenShot](https://user-images.githubusercontent.com/32184362/31057558-af94995e-a71f-11e7-8540-edf45d9a92d4.png)

   Give it a descriptive monitor name and message (it might be worth it to include the link to your previously created dashboard in the message).
 Make sure that the monitor will notify you via email.